Bomfunk/infobar/README.md

 {"name":"weather","full_text":"Moscow: ☽ 17","color":"#FFCC00","separator":false},
 ```

-There are four items: a plugin name, a plugin text, a plugin color and a separator remover(we will use our own separator).
+There are four items: a plugin name, a plugin text, and a plugin color.
 Also, after the object you need to write a trailing comma.

 Installation
 ------------